-Which iPad to choose?
-Our complete guide!
+Which iPad should you choose?
+Our complete guide

-Last update: 05/11/2026
+Last update: 06/23/2026

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!